brndnmtthws/brndn-io/content/posts/remember-to-forget/index.md

 * **Privacy-Focused Alternatives**: When possible, choose services designed with privacy in mind, such as ProtonMail instead of Gmail or Firefox instead of Chrome.

-While this list isn't exhaustive, it provides a foundation for improving your digital privacy.
-As consumers, our control over interactions with corporations is limited, but understanding what information is legally required versus optional empowers you to decline unnecessary data collection.
+You won't do all of this, and you don't need to.
+But it helps to know which fields are actually required and which ones you can leave blank, skip, or lie on.
 Remember that providing false information isn't illegal in most contexts, with specific exceptions like banking (due to regulations like the Patriot Act, which—despite its name—focuses more on surveillance than security).

-Perfect privacy in today's digital landscape is unattainable, but the goal is reducing your data exposure to a reasonable level while maintaining normal digital participation.
-Each privacy-enhancing step incrementally improves your situation—and sometimes, being slightly more difficult to track than the average person provides meaningful protection against casual surveillance and data harvesting.
+You're not getting perfect privacy online.
+The practical goal is to leave less lying around and make yourself a worse target for the usual tracking systems.